airbnb/hypernova/README.md

 #### [Module](src/Module.js)

-`Module` is a class that mimics Node‘s [`module`](https://github.com/nodejs/node/blob/master/lib/module.js) interface.
-It makes `require` relative to whatever directory it‘s run against and makes sure that each JavaScript module runs in its own clean sandbox.
+`Module` is a class that mimics Node’s [`module`](https://github.com/nodejs/node/blob/master/lib/module.js) interface.
+It makes `require` relative to whatever directory it’s run against and makes sure that each JavaScript module runs in its own clean sandbox.

 #### [loadModules](src/loadModules.js)